ali-khurshid/stroke-risk-predictive-analysis/README.md

 ### Content

 - ChatGPT helped me rephrase my englih and sentence construction in this document.
-- ChatGPT was used to help create code, debug errors and the block I encountered while deployed Streamlit.
+- ChatGPT was used to help create code and debug errors.
+It alsohelped unblock deployment of my Streamlit app to the cloud, which took several hours to complete.
 - Dataset downloaded from [Kaggle](https://www.kaggle.com/datasets).

 ### Media

-- The banner used for this README was created by Microsoft co-pilot.
+- The banner used for my README document was created by Microsoft Co-Pilot.
 - All charts and visualisations were created by Python coding.

 ## Acknowledgements